jobrunr/website/content/en/documentation/_index.md

 ### JobRequestHandler
 A `JobRequestHandler` is an interface that that will be used to run the background job during job execution.
 As a parameter, it will receive the `JobRequest` and can thus access all data that was provided when the job was created.

+### Job annotation
+The `@Job` annotation allows you to manage certain aspects from a Job like the name and the label (visible in the dashboard), the amount of retries and various other aspects like the `queue`, the `server tag` and the `mutex` if you are using JobRunr Pro.

+### JobBuilder
+The `JobBuilder` is an alternative to the `@Job` annotation and also allows you to configure all the different aspects from a Job.
+The difference is that using the `JobBuilder` certain aspects can be set at runtime which is not possible via the `@Job` annotation.

 ### BackgroundJobServer
 The `BackgroundJobServer` class processes background jobs by querying the StorageProvider.
 Roughly speaking, it’s a set of background threads that listen to the storage provider for new background jobs, and perform them by first de-serializing the stored type, method and arguments and then executing it.